 Step One: Get your best soup pot

 When it comes to soup pots, I love my Dutch Oven from Le Creuset for soups.
 Made from cast iron, they are perfect for slow cooking and simmering soups and stews.
-My Dutch Oven is one of the most useful and versatile kitchen tools I have and although it’s a bit pricey, you will use this one over and over again (for soups, stews, sides, breads, and even desserts!) and it will last you a life time.
+My Dutch Oven is one of the most useful and versatile kitchen tools I have and although it’s a bit pricey, you will use this one over and over again (for soups, stews, sides, bread, and even desserts!) and it will last you a lifetime.

 Step two: Sauté vegetables

 As you would imagine, the onions and garlic are sautéed first until they are nice and translucent.

 Once the sweet fragrance of onion fills our kitchen, we can add the carrots and celery.
 Sauté the vegetable for another 5-7 minutes to get them tender and slightly caramelized on the outside.
 This releases all that good sweet vegetable flavor.

 Once vegetables are tender, add all the spices EXCEPT salt and pepper.
 Stir to coat the vegetables.
 Cover and bring to a boil.
 Once the soup is boiling, reduce heat to a simmer and simmer for 20-25 minutes (or more if you’re using green lentils) until the lentils are plump and tender and most of the broth has evaporated.